QSMxT/QSMxT/docs/pages/4_using-qsmxt/2_qsmxt.md

 Enter desired images (space-separated) [default - qsm]:
 ```

-If you need QSM and SWI, for example, you could enter `qsm swi`.
+If you need QSM and SWI, for example, you would enter `qsm swi`.

 ## Step 2: Select desired QSM pipeline

-This page asks you to select which premade QSM pipeline you would like to use.
+This page asks you to select which premade QSM pipeline you would like to start with.

 ```
 === Premade QSM pipelines ===